amcolash/kotor-gui-editor/README.md

 # kotor-gui-editor

-Make editing kotor gui visual and simpler
+A tool to make editing the GUI of KotOR visual and simpler

 Requires having a few tools from [xoreos-tools](https://github.com/xoreos/xoreos-tools).